- Advisory roles

 I had the good fortune to enter this field when it was at an early stage in its development, full of interesting research questions and in the grip of managerial revolution.
 It remains a vibrant and rapidly evolving subject area, constantly faced with new challenges and opportunities.

 One of the greatest challenges logistics managers will have to confront in future decades is climate change.
 The link between logistics and climate change has been the focus of much of my recent research and features prominently on the site.
-My new book on the decarbonisation of logistics will be published in June 2018.
+My new book on the decarbonisation of logistics was published in June 2018.

 Professor of Logistics, Kuehne Logistics University, Hamburg